Funerals, graves and cremations

 We do not provide headstones.
 You will need to contact a registered and accredited stonemason to arrange this.
 You may also need to pay us for the foundation and excavation for a headstone.

 You must have our permission to install a headstone.

 Arranging a cremation

-If a funeral director is not being used, you will need to fill out the relevant cremation application form, and email to email@example.com
+If you are not using a funeral director, you will need to fill out the relevant cremation application form, and either:

 If using a Funeral Director, they should complete these forms for you.

 Organisations which offer support include: